mohammad-a-hossain/express-learning-basic/README.md

 ---
 # part 8 error handling
 1. **_asynchronous error handling_**
---when a error get from synchronous way then he send the  default middle ware to handle the error and this middle ware handle the error and process to give the response to the client -- it set last middleware at the bootom of app so that it can catch the error easily to handle --error handling middleware recieve 4 parameter (err, req,res,next ) this parameter function is called in express error handling middleware

 2. **_synchronous error handling_**
+_--when a error get from synchronous way then he send the  default middle ware to handle the error and this middle ware handle the error and process to give the response to the client_ _-- it set last middleware at the bootom of app so that it can catch the error easily to handle_ _--error handling middleware recieve 4 parameter (err, req,res,next ) this parameter function is called in express error handling middleware_

+_--if we start our server production mode the stack of error will not seen_ _--error seen only when we start our server in development mode_ _-- by default our server is run on development mode when we start at production environment the error is not shown_ _--a synchronous error will goto the middleware error to handle directly when a error occurred_